hallowslab/pymap/README.md

 * STATIC_ROOT=/var/www/static # The path to collect the static files from the app (javascript, css and html), needs to be writable by the app user
 * CELERY_BROKER_URL=redis://localhost:6379/0 # The URL of the redis instance that will be used for the background tasks handling <b>*can be set in config/optional</b>
 * CELERY_RESULT_BACKEND=redis://localhost:6379/0 # The URL that will save the temporary results of the task <b>*can be set in config/optional</b>
-* LOGDIR=/var/log/pymap # Directory for the application's log files <b>*can be set in config/optional</b>
+* PYMAP_LOGDIR=/var/log/pymap # Directory for the application's log files <b>*can be set in config/optional</b>

 ## Config File

 There are 2 configuration files, for development config.dev.json, and for production config.json.
 You should always use the config.json unless you are developing or running the application in debug mode.

-There are only 3 directives that you should be aware of:
+There are only 4 directives that you should be aware of (one being optional):
-1. LOGDIR - Specifies the application log directory, can also be set in an environment variable like described previously
+1. PYMAP_LOGDIR - Specifies the application log directory, can also be set in an environment variable like described previously
 2. HOSTS - A list "[]" of lists [[...],[...]] in which the inner most elements are 2 strings (pieces of text), the first string is a regular expression of what **to match** and the second one is the piece of text to be appended to the matched string, they match the source and destination inputs on the application.
 So taking as example the strings in the config below "^(VPS|SV)$",".example.com" if a user inserts either VPS or SV in the source and/or destination, it considers it as VPS.example.com or SV.example.com
 3. Databases - You should only change the service to the name defined in your [postgresql service file](https://www.postgresql.org/docs/9.1/libpq-pgservice.html) and the [passfile](https://www.postgresql.org/docs/current/libpq-pgpass.html) to the name of the one you create
+4. SECRET_KEY - Missing from the default configuration file, it's best to be created on the app's directory (src/.secret) read more in [Additional Info - .secret file](#secret-file)

 - You can also modify the "level": "DEBUG" defined inside the multiple levels of logging, "console" level changes what's printed to the terminal/command line, "file" level changes what's written on the log file defined in "filename": "/var/log/pymap/pymap.log", and root changes the whole application's log level
 ```
 {
-  "LOGDIR": "/var/log/pymap",
+  "PYMAP_LOGDIR": "/var/log/pymap",
   "HOSTS": [
     ["^(VPS|SV)$",".example.com"]
   ],